avaframe/AvaFrame/docs/DFAnumerics.rst

 at the cell centers.

 The other methods use the plane defined by the different adjacent triangles to a vertex.
-Each triangle has a normal and the vertices is the average of the triangles normal vectors.
+Each triangle has a normal and the vertices normal is the average of the triangles normal vectors.

 .. _meshNormal: